Robust Quickest Change Detection in Non-Stationary Processes: Introduction

-In many practical change detection problems (see Section~\ref{sec:motivation} for details), e.g., detecting approaching debris in satellite safety applications, detecting an approaching enemy object in military applications, and detecting the onset of a public health crisis (e.g., a pandemic), the change point model encountered differs from the model discussed above in two fundamental ways: \begin{enumerate} \item The observation variables may still be independent, but the post-change model may not be stationary, i.e., the data density after the change varies with time and also depends on the change point.
+In many practical change detection problems (see Section~\ref{sec:motivation} for details), e.g., detecting approaching debris in satellite safety applications, detecting an approaching enemy object in military applications, and detecting the onset of a public health crisis (e.g., a pandemic), the change point model encountered differs from the model discussed above in two fundamental ways: \begin{enumerate} \item The observation variables may still be independent, but the post-change model may not be stationary, i.e., the data density after the change varies with time.
 Specifically, a more common model encountered in practice is

-With a slight abuse of notation (borrowing it from the time-series literature [12]), we will refer to a process with densities $\{g_{n,\nu}\}_{n \geq \nu}$ as a non-stationary process since the density of the data evolves or changes with time. \item The post-change density information is not precisely known.
-For example, the densities $\{g_{n, \nu}\}$ are not available to the decision maker. \end{enumerate}
+With a slight abuse of notation (borrowing it from the time-series literature [12]), we will refer to a process with densities $\{g_{n}\}_{n \geq \nu}$ as a non-stationary process since the density of the data evolves or changes with time. \item The post-change density information is not precisely known.
+For example, the densities $\{g_{n}\}$ are not available to the decision maker. \end{enumerate}

-The main aim of this paper is to address these two issues and develop robust optimal solutions to the change point model specified in \eqref{eq:changepointmodel_0}.
-In Section~\ref{sec:ProbForm}, we discuss the problem in a Bayesian setting, and in Section~\ref{sec:minimax}, we discuss the problem in the minimax setting of Lorden \cite{lord-amstat-1971}).
+The main aim of this paper is to address these two issues and develop robust optimal solutions for change detection in the non-stationary setting of \eqref{eq:changepointmodel_0}.
+In Section~\ref{sec:Bayes}, we discuss the problem in a Bayesian setting, and in Section~\ref{sec:minimax}, we discuss the problem in the minimax setting of Lorden (\cite{lord-amstat-1971}).
 We provide a brief review of the existing literature and our contributions as compared to it in Section~\ref{sec:LitReviewContributions}.

-The general solution approach is as follows.
-We assume that there are families of distributions $\{\mathcal{P}_{n, \nu}\}$ such that
+The general solution approach taken is as follows.
+We assume that there are families of distributions $\{\mathcal{P}_{n}\}$ such that